 Pet Owner FAQs

-Here are the answers to some of the most common questions we receive about cancer care for pets.
+Here are the answers to some of the most common Veterinary FAQs we receive about cancer care.
 If you don’t find what you are looking for, please don’t hesitate to ask – we want you to be informed and empowered.

 A diagnosis of cancer in your pet can certainly leave you feeling helpless.
 One way to feel more in control of your pet’s situation is to be proactive and consult with a cancer specialist (an ongologist).
 Call either of our locations, and schedule a consultation with the oncologist to discuss your pet’s diagnosis.
 You will get the information you need to make the best decisions for your pet’s care.
 The oncologist will let you know your options and work hard to develop a personalized treatment plan to meet your goals.